 To make checkouts and reservations for multiple items even quicker, you can plug in a Barcode scanner with your PC or Mac.
 This allows you to add items to a cart by scanning them in.
 Before we begin, make sure to enable handheld scanners from Settings icon on the top navigation bar.
 Follow the pathway: Add Ons → Handheld Scanner Integration → Barcode Reader → Enabled.

-Setting up BARCODES for your Items
+2. Setting Up Barcodes for Items

-a) Already have Barcodes on your items?
-The barcode sequence needs to be added to the Identification Number field of the item.
-Say a Netbook/Mini Laptop (Asset #32) in your store has barcode LAP-000001.
-You’ll add LAP-000001 in the Identification Number field for Asset #32.These Identification Numbers can also be imported via Excel.
-You can also scan them in using the mobile app:
+A) You already have Barcodes on your items: The existing barcode sequence needs to be added to the Identification Number field of the item.
+Say a Laptop (denoted as Asset #13 in your account) has the Barcode LAP-000001.
+You’ll add LAP-000001 in the Identification Number field for Asset #13.
+This can be done by clicking the ‘Edit’ button.

 Tip: Smaller barcode sequences get scanned quicker.

-Setting up the Barcode Scanner
+3. Choosing the Right Barcode Scanner

-Note: Code 39 barcode encoding allows the use of digits and characters up to 39 characters.
+Note: Code 39 Barcode encoding allows the use of digits and characters up to 39 characters.

-Testing the Scanner
+5. Testing the Scanner

-Test if the scanner is configured correctly:
+It’s time to test this out!
+To see if the scanner is configured correctly:

-4) It should print @ABC-123@ in the address bar (or text area)
+4) It should print @ABC-123@ in the address bar (or text area).

-Share your Queries
+Share Your Queries